 …because you really can’t call it geo-politics when it concerns a sizeable chunk of the galaxy.

 To define the problem a little more precisely, habitable worlds are light years apart.
 In multiple directions.
-Add to that the fact that the deepspace drive used by most of the species in what we’re going to loosely term ‘civilised space’ essentially bypasses normal space and goes from Point A to Point B, and ‘border’ becomes an increasingly stupid proposition.
+Add to that the fact that the deepspace drive used by most of the species in what we’re going to loosely term ‘civilised space’ essentially bypasses normal space and goes from Point A to Point B, and ‘border’ becomes an increasingly stupid concept.

 It’s all about location